 - Abstracts must be submitted online.

-- The abstract should not exceed 350 words without presentation title.
-Abstracts that do not comply with the guidelines will not be accepted.
+- The abstract should not exceed 350 words without a presentation title.
+Abstracts that do not comply will be disqualified from IMED.

 - All abstracts must be structured as follows:

 Purpose: A statement of the hypothesis or research question.

 Methods & Materials: An explanation of the study design and experimental methods & materials used.

 Results: A concise summary of the major findings of the experiment or study.
 Sufficient data must be provided to permit evaluation by the reviewers and public reading the abstracts.